I’m back in the bay area for the first time in awhile

 in the first case, you arrive midafternoon, and you see me in the co-what-now corner and come over to talk. you start to just dive in with me about something interesting and timely and quite personal, and I’m finding myself needing to just slow down and acknowledge the tension from years past. you seem disappointed locally by the interruption, but overall appreciative that I’m naming it, and unsurprised to hear that it’s there. we agree to talk about it later. you ask if it’s okay that I don’t trust you, observing that in some sense it seems it might not be, and I say I’ll ponder that.
 I muse to myself that maybe there’s something in you that feels not okay with it, that is splitting and afraid of being tarred as plain bad.

-in the evening, a group of us get in a long conversation, about metaphysics and effective altruism and spirituality and conflict and scene-shatter. at one point I say a convoluted sentence about a particular paradox dear to my soul (perhaps this one) and you stop someone who tries to move on, by saying “wait.
+in the evening, a group of us get in a long conversation, about metaphysics and effective altruism and spirituality and conflict and scene-shatter. at one point I say a convoluted sentence about a particular paradox dear to my soul (perhaps this one) and someone else tries to just move onto the next thought but you interrupt and say “wait.
 Malcolm just told us the essence of his religion”.
 I don’t know how you saw it but you clearly did, and the rest of the conversation bears that out. you can see something deep about how I’m seeing things, and I can see that you see.

 by 3am or so, everyone else has gone to bed, and we’re looking at each other